florolf/hix-password/README.md

 Password: 3Xa64ijyyj
 ```

-And use the generated password to log in.
-Enjoy breaking your DSLAM!
+And use the generated password to enter the debug mode.
+Enjoy breaking your
+DSLAM!